Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Don’t Go Manual If You’ve Got the Money to Spend: Although we’ve listed one manual option under the best budget slow cooker option, optimally, you want something that you can program ahead of time for the true “set and forget” experience.
 Manual slow cookers need you to be at home to change from low-to-high or to turn on the warming setting, while programmable cookers can automate the whole process from start to finish with only a few button presses at the start.

 The best slow cookers are the perfect option for making lots of food at once with very little effort, but the best microwaves still reign supreme as the easiest way to eat without lifting a finger.
 And while technically you can still get away with making many of the same slow-cooked dishes in your oven and a large pot, often there’s few ways to control the heat as accurately as you would in a slow cooker without having to constantly monitor the oven and the dish throughout the full 8-12 hour process.
+If you can’t wait that long there are a number of fabulous slow cooker recipes that cook in just four hours.

 And although the Cuisinart MSC-400 Cook Central 3-in-1 is worthy of the #1 spot on our list because it handles so many jobs at once, you’re still going to need something else to whip up your breakfast in the morning.
 That in mind, why not take a look at our picks for the best blender for green smoothies to start your day off on the right foot?